 History, culture and indulgence

-If you’re drawn to cheap holidays which are defined by rich cultural and historical themes, Malta is blessed by a long and engrossing history awaiting your discovery.
+If you’re drawn to holidays which are defined by rich cultural and historical themes, Malta is blessed by a long and engrossing history awaiting your discovery.
 Naturally, begin your exploration of the country’s legacy in the capital of Valletta, full of sites and attractions worth visiting, including St. John’s Cathedral, built in the 16th-century.
 Also located in the capital city is the majestic Manoel Theatre, revered as one of the most important arts venues on the island with performances including operas, poetry recitals and pantomimes.
 Mdina is another fascinating destination to cram into your holiday in Malta, an ancient city, but still thriving in 2015, you’ll encounter a wealth of cultural attractions here including St. Paul’s Cathedral dating back to the 12th-century, the Medieval Museum and the Natural History Museum.
 It also plays host to a stunning beach, ideal for families and picturesque in its setting.

-Indulgence is another key attribute of all trips to Malta, something that comes tenfold in the form of the island’s nightlife.
+Indulgence is another key attribute of all trips to the island, something that comes tenfold in the form of the island’s nightlife.
 The summer is primetime for those looking to experience a dynamic and animated nightlife.
 Many of the island’s clubs and bars are located in Bugibba and Paceville, with musical tastes ranging from house to hip-hop, played by some of the world’s top DJs.
 If you’re suited to something more sophisticated, there are numerous cultural festivals.
 The Malta Arts Festival, Valletta Baroque and the International Jazz Festival all take place over the course of a few months.